Corporate Finance, Deal Advisory, Transaction services

 Regarding due diligence, it is critical to ensure that your business is properly prepared for a due diligence exercise.
 This process is becoming more and more intense, especially in the current economic climate, where buyers and investors are less willing to take risks.
 Ensuring that you have no ‘skeletons in the closet’ and that you have all potential issues resolved before approaching the market is critical to help ensure the successful completion of a deal.
 When a buyer performs due diligence on a business, much like when we do a survey to buy a property, we want to make sure there is a clean bill of health – the more issues that arise (however minor they may be), the more this is likely to put a buyer off, as they may start to wonder what else may be ‘wrong’ with the business.

-Clearly a ‘failed’ exercise to sell a business is disappointing and can be unsettling for the management team that are involved and it may limit opportunities to sell further down the line.
-This can be easily mitigated by planning your exit as far in advance as possible – in this way, you can ensure that you have started implementing your succession planning, provided credible evidence of your future growth, removed those skeletons, and critically, have everything prepared and in order for when a buyer is found, or comes knocking themselves.
+Clearly, a ‘failed’ exercise to sell a business is disappointing and can be unsettling for the management team that is involved and it may limit opportunities to sell further down the line.
+This can be easily mitigated by planning your exit as far in advance as possible – in this way, you can ensure that you have started implementing your succession planning, provided credible evidence of your future growth, removed those skeletons, and critically, have everything prepared and in order for when a buyer is found or comes knocking themselves.

-The Deal Advisory team at Gerald Edelman has significant experience in helping businesses prepare for their exit and would be delighted to have an informal conversation with you.
+The deal advisory services team at Gerald Edelman has significant experience in helping businesses prepare for their exit and would be delighted to have an informal conversation with you.
 Remember that it is never too early to start planning for your exit!
-To find out more contact Nick Wallis on 020 7299 1420 or at email@example.com.Back to top
+To find out more contact Nick Wallis on 020 7299 1420 or at email@example.com.